How to pay for long-term care

 Outside of Scotland, personal care, which includes help with mealtimes, medication and bathing, for example, is only available on a means-tested basis, where the amount of income and savings you have impacts your eligibility.
 Local authorities (including in Scotland) may charge for other services, such as help with shopping and visits to day centres.
 It’s also only offered to those with very limited assets and a high level of assessed needs.

-There’s also NHS continuing healthcare (CHC)[ii] available for those who need ongoing care because they have more complex, long-term health needs.
+There’s also NHS continuing healthcare (CHC)[ii] available for those living in England or Wales who need ongoing care because they have more complex, long-term health needs.
 NHS CHC funding isn’t an option for everyone, and you’ll need to be assessed by a team of professionals to see if you pass the criteria.

 2. Selling your home to pay for long-term care